Master’s Application Snapshot:

 Graduate Admission Deadlines

 The College of Communication and Information (CCI) accepts applications continuously.
-The ADPR admissions committee reviews complete applications and enrolls students during the fall, spring, and summer semesters.
+The ADPR graduate committee reviews complete applications and enrolls students during the fall, spring, and summer semesters.

-Review of completed applications will be continuous, with admissions decisions concluding 4 weeks prior to the start of each semester for domestic students.
+Review of completed applications will be continuous, with admissions decisions concluding at least 4 weeks prior to the start of each semester for domestic students.

 Fall 2022 Deadline: Monday, July 25, 2022